specdown/specdown/README.md

 echo "Hello SpecDown"
 ```

-It will then validate that the output of the previous command matches the following codeblock.
+It will then validate that the previous command's output matches the following codeblock.

 ```,verify(script_name="hello-specdown", stream=stdout)
 Hello SpecDown